 The process of creating a successful business starts with having a clear sense of who you are, what you stand for, and what you’re hoping to achieve through your company.
 Your expertise includes your knowledge and your experience, and a whole lot more.
 Leveraging these is a path towards a lucrative calling.

 The essence of your business encapsulates your expertise, your values, your mindset, your personality, and your passions.
 To put it in a nutshell, it’s your value proposition from the perspective of who you are!

 You must be clear about what you can do to enrich the lives of your potential customers.
 How can you add value to their lives, given your current time and resources?
 How can you package what you have to offer in a way that sets you apart from others offering something similar?
 That’s essentially your brand.

 When we look at Oprah Winfrey, it is clear what she stands for – making an impact on the lives of her viewer.
 Even as she evolved in how she delivered her message, there was consistency in the essence of her message.
 Elon Musk is the epitome of technological expansion.
 Steve Jobs became synonymous with digital design.
 You are your message.
 Know what you stand for.

 Know your target audience

-No matter what your business or service it is essential you leverage with as many different forms of media as it is possible.
-I never gave twitter much thought until I witness, like the rest of the world, the effective use of it in the political arena.
+No matter what your business or service, it is essential you leverage as many different forms of media as possible.
+I never gave Twitter much thought until I witnessed, like the rest of the world, the effective use of it in the political arena.
 Who would have guessed?
 There is a wide range of social media.
 More than you may have time for.
 Study the ones that attract your target age group.